The Good Friday Gospel (Luke 23:32-43) – see also Matthew 27:33-44, Mark 15:22-32. Aquí está el artículo en español.

 By introducing people prematurely to God’s love, grace and mercy, we may inadvertently prevent the gospel from taking root.
 Without a prior understanding of the destitution of the human condition, people may wonder why they need to be saved in the first place.
-This is all too common in modern evangelical proclamation.
-The stain and gravity of sin and depravity are often hidden in an effort to avoid messages which appear less than ‘entertaining’ and ‘uplifting.’
-The Gospel will never be ‘good’ news to the sinner who has not been first reproved of His sin and helpless and desperate condition.
+This is all too common in modern Christian proclamation.
+The stain and gravity of sin are often hidden in an effort to avoid messages which appear less than ‘entertaining’ and ‘uplifting.’
+The Gospel will never be ‘good’ news to the sinner who has not been first convinced of His sin and the justice of his condemnation.
 (John 16:8)

 “Amazing grace!
 How sweet the sound That saved a wretch like me!
 I once was lost, but now am found; Was blind, but now I see. ’Twas grace that taught my heart to fear, And grace my fears relieved; How precious did that grace appear The hour I first believed!”
 John Newton, 1725